-There are the obvious benefits of studying ; reduced obesity, a fun source of exercise, healthy blood pressure and cholesterol levels, and helping to maintain a balanced lifestyle.
+There are the obvious benefits of DANCE ; reduced obesity, a fun source of exercise, healthy blood pressure and cholesterol levels, and helping to maintain a balanced lifestyle.
 There is clinically significant evidence that children who participate actively in the performing arts spend less time sitting in front of a computer screen playing games and therefore are at less of a risk of developing health problems.
 Children who spend more than two hours a day on screen related pastimes are at a high risk of developing health issues, such as obesity.

 While is a good source of fun exercise for young children, it is also a creative outlet.
 Fun exercise is important but the opportunity to release creativity is as important as exercising and maintaining a balanced diet in the development of healthy children, because of the life skills they will learn.
 Dancing can make a person feel physically refreshed and improve their mood, tackling serious issues including anxiety and depression1, and not just in adults.
 Group dancing is a tool to release daily stress, a distraction from everyday worries and an outlet for imagination and emotion.

 There are physical benefits of partaking in classes as a child.
 Through , children develop a greater range of movement while developing the ability to work in different spaces.
 They learn to interpret the effect their movement has on the world around them.
 Dancing also improves a child’s coordination, especially at a time when they are rapidly developing in an ever-changing and evolving environment.
 Good coordination is vital in developing skills learned in other parts of life, such as learning to ride a bike and learning how to multitask successfully. and movement patterns also develop kinaesthetic memory.
 It also develops strength and endurance from an early age.
 This creates a solid platform for the child’s physical development and level of fitness.